laurathaga/mybooks/README.md

-# List of the books I've read
+# This is a showcase of what I've learned over the years

+## My Book List

 ## Currently reading:
 #### - Node.js Design Patterns: Design and implement production-grade Node.js applications using proven patterns and techniques, 3rd Edition